whereyouatapp/Privacy-Policy-/index.md

 2.1 Application.

-This Privacy Policy sets forth our policy with respect to information that can be associated with or which relates to a person and/or could be used to identify a person ("Personal Data") that is collected from Users on or through the Services.
+This Privacy Policy sets forth our policy with respect to information that can be associated with or which relates to a person and/or could be used to identify a person ("Personal Data") that is collected from Users.
 We take the privacy of your Personal Data seriously.
 Because of that, we have created this Privacy Policy.
-Please read this Privacy Policy as it includes important information regarding your Personal Data and other information.

 "Non-Personal Data" as used in this Privacy Policy is therefore any information that does not relate to a person and/or cannot be used to identify a person.
 When you interact with the Services, we may collect Non-Personal Data.
 The limitations and requirements in this Privacy Policy on our collection, use, disclosure, transfer and storage/retention of Personal Data do not apply to Non-Personal Data.
 3-4

 3. Personal Data That We Collect.

-When you use or interact with us through the Services, we may collect Personal Data.
+When you use or interact with us through the Platform, we may collect Personal Data.
 Sometimes this will be on our own behalf and other times this will be on behalf of an Organizer using our Services to run an event.
-This is an important distinction for purposes of certain data protection laws and is explained in more detail below.

 3.1 Information Collected From All Users.

-Information you provide to us: For all Users we collect Personal Data when you voluntarily provide such information to the Services, such as when you register for access to the Services, contact us with inquiries.
-The Personal Data we may collect includes without limitation your name, age, email address, telephone number and any other information that you choose to provide and/or that enables Users to be personally identified.
+Information you provide to us: For all Users we collect Personal Data when you voluntarily provide such information to the Platform, such as when you sign up for the platform, contact us with inquiries.
+The Personal Data we may collect includes without limitation your name, age, email address, telephone number.

 When you register for the Services or otherwise submit Personal Data to us, we may associate other Non-Personal Data (including Non-Personal Data we collect from third parties) with your Personal Data.
 At such instance, we will treat any such combined data as your Personal Data until such time as it can no longer be associated with you or used to identify you.